101 Best Packing Tips

 98. Loop each necklace you want to pack through a drinking straw and fasten it; this will keep it from getting tangled.

 99. An electronics organizer can keep your charging cords and earbuds tidy and separate from each other.

-100. Protect your most valuable items by keeping them in a pouch under your clothes.
+100. Protect your most valuable items by keeping them in a money belt under your clothes.